Introduction to Total Productive Maintenance (TPM)

 7. Safety, Health, and Environment

-These considerations are meant to eliminate the risks of physical harm, which manifests in an accident-free workplace where equipment is calibrated and correctly set up to align with safety standards.
+These considerations are meant to eliminate the risks of physical harm, ensuring an accident-free workplace where equipment is calibrated and correctly set up to align with safety standards.

 Example: A mining company implements rigorous safety checks and regular maintenance on its heavy machinery.
 By doing so, they prevent hazardous equipment failures, protect their workers from accidents, and minimize environmental impacts from potential spills or emissions.